ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC has the following high-level goals:

-*  Allow Domain Owners and PSOs to assert their severity of concern for authentication failures for messages purporting to have authorship within the domain.
+*  Allow Domain Owners and PSOs to assert their desired message handling for authentication failures for messages purporting to have authorship within the domain.

 *  Allow Domain Owners and PSOs to verify their authentication deployment.